Children’s vision concerns

 What you should do if you think your child is struggling

-You should contact your GP surgery if your child has any of the following:
+You should contact your GP if your child has:

 Vision Support Team

-The Vision Support Team is part of Somerset Council’s SEND and Inclusion service and includes:
+The Vision Support Team is part of Somerset Council’s Inclusive Curriculum and Teaching Team and includes:

 • Qualified Teachers of Visual Impairment (QTVI)